Wednesday, December 26, 2012

 Click for larger view.

 I have previously written about YELP in my Macrotots blog "Why YELP?
 Three Austin Restaurants Close, More on the Way?".
 My relocation to Seattle, WA., Woodinville to be more precise, has led me to a new appreciation of YELP! and especially their "monocle" tool.
 I changed my physical location, leaving my physical network, and needed to connect to local resources.
-I had to leverage the early adopters in order to get established in my new environment.
+I had to leverage the early adopter position in order to get established in my new environment.

 Rogers argues that information can be communicated via mass-media and via interpersonal communication.
 While the phases may start (knowledge) with mass-media exposure most will not move to subsequent phases without some interpersonal input.
 (See page 199, Table 5-1 is a fantastic resource).